 For more information on what is on display, please refer to their official website HERE.

-Another reason we recommend the museum is because, different from many facilities in Kōka, MIHO MUSEUM is English friendly.
+Another reason we recommend the museum is that, unlike many facilities in Kōka, MIHO MUSEUM is English-speaker-friendly.
 Underneath the Japanese descriptions of the exhibits, an English translation is provided.
 Moreover, English audio guide machines are available for just 600 yen!

 Lastly, the ingredients used at the museum’s cafe and restaurant are organic.
 Their vegetable-rich menus are also good news for us vegetarians.
 But just to ensure there aren’t any meat/seafood added to the dish you are looking to order, please utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article to confirm with the staff.

-MIHO MUSEUM’s Opening Hours, Admission Fees, and Access Information
+MIHO MUSEUM’s Opening Hours, Admission Fee, and Access Information

 - The admission fee is